XingyuQu/rethink-re-basin/README.md

 This repository contains PyTorch implementation for results presented in the paper: [*Rethink Model Re-Basin and the Linear Mode Connectivity*](https://arxiv.org/abs/2402.05966).

+**Update (01/25): A new version of the paper is updated on arXiv (same link), where a more in-depth study is performed.
+The accompanying code is published at this [repo](https://github.com/XingyuQu/VF).**

 ## Structure of the repo

 * `run_ex.py` is the main file for training models.
 It trains a pair of models simultaneously.